system76/docs/_articles/graphics-switch-pop.md

 #### Hybrid

-Hybrid graphics mode uses both the integrated Intel GPU and the discrete NVIDIA GPU.
+Hybrid graphics mode uses both the integrated GPU and the discrete NVIDIA GPU.
 Applications will use the integrated GPU unless explicitly requested to use the discrete GPU.

 ### Switch graphics

-Pop!_OS by System76 includes the system76-power package, which includes the ability to switch between Intel, NVIDIA, and hybrid graphics modes.
+Pop!_OS by System76 includes the system76-power package, which includes the ability to switch between integrated, NVIDIA, and hybrid graphics modes.

 #### From GNOME Desktop